 Oil and Gas Properties

 Under the full cost method of accounting, the Company is required to perform a ceiling test each quarter.
 The test determines a limit, or ceiling, on the book value of the proved oil and gas properties.
 Net capitalized costs are limited to the lower of unamortized cost net of deferred income taxes, or the cost center ceiling.
-The cost center ceiling is defined as the sum of (a) estimated future net revenues, discounted at 10% per annum, from proved reserves, based on the trailing twelve-month unweighted average of the first-day-of-the-month price, adjusted for any contract provisions or financial derivatives designated as hedges for accounting purposes, if any, that hedge the Company’s oil and natural gas revenue, and excluding the estimated abandonment costs for properties with asset retirement obligations recorded on the balance sheet, (b) the cost of properties not being amortized, if any, and (c) the lower of cost or market value of unproved properties included in the cost being amortized, including related deferred taxes for differences between the book and tax basis of the oil and natural gas properties.
+The cost center ceiling is defined as the sum of (a) estimated future net revenues, discounted at 10% per annum, from proved reserves, based on the trailing twelve-month unweighted average of the first-day-of-the-month price, adjusted for any contract provisions or financial derivatives designated as hedges for accounting purposes, if any, that hedge the Company’s oil and natural gas revenue, and excluding the estimated abandonment costs for properties with asset retirement obligations recorded in the balance sheet, (b) the cost of properties not being amortized, if any, and (c) the lower of cost or market value of unproved properties included in the cost being amortized, including related deferred taxes for differences between the book and tax basis of the oil and natural gas properties.
 If the net book value, including related deferred taxes, exceeds the ceiling, an impairment or non-cash writedown is required.

 Asset Retirement Obligations

-The Company accounts for its abandonment and restoration liabilities under Financial Accounting Standards Board (“FASB”) ASC Topic 410, “Asset Retirement and Environmental Obligations” (“FASB ASC 410”), which requires the Company to record a liability equal to the fair value of the estimated cost to retire an asset.
+The Company accounts for its abandonment and restoration liabilities under Financial Accounting Standards Board (“FASB”) ASC Topic 410, “Asset Retirement and Environmental Obligations” (“FASB ASC 410”), which requires the Company to record a liability equal to the fair value of the estimated cost to retire an asset upon initial recognition.
 The asset retirement liability is recorded in the period in which the obligation meets the definition of a liability, which is generally when the asset is placed into service.
 When the liability is initially recorded, the Company increases the carrying amount of oil and natural gas properties by an amount equal to the original liability.
 The liability is accreted to its present value each period, and the capitalized cost is depreciated consistent with depletion of reserves.
-Upon settlement of the liability or the sale of the well, the liability is reversed.
+Upon settlement of the liability or the sale of the well, the liability is relieved.
 These liability amounts may change because of changes in asset lives, estimated costs of abandonment or legal or statutory remediation requirements.

 The Company accounts for its acquisitions that qualify as a business using the acquisition method under FASB ASC Topic 805, “Business Combinations.”
 Under the acquisition method, assets acquired and liabilities assumed are recognized and measured at their fair values.
 The use of fair value accounting requires the use of significant judgment since some transaction components do not have fair values that are readily determinable.
 The excess, if any, of the purchase price over the net fair value amounts assigned to assets acquired and liabilities assumed is recognized as goodwill.
 Conversely, if the fair value of assets acquired exceeds the purchase price, including liabilities assumed, the excess is immediately recognized in earnings as a bargain purchase gain.